PaulHBartley/mkproj/README.md

 ## For more information:
 Please see [INSTALL.md](https://github.com/PaulHBartley/mkproj/blob/main/INSTALL.md) for how to install `$ mkproj`, `$ mkvenv`, and `$ mkrepo`.
-Also, for anyone interested, please view [CONTRIBUTING.md](https://github.com/PaulHBartley/mkproj/blob/main/CONTRIBUTING.md) for some ideas on how this project could take shape in the future.
+Also, for anyone interested, please view [CONTRIBUTING.md](https://github.com/PaulHBartley/mkproj/blob/main/CONTRIBUTING.md) for some ideas on the future direction of this project.